DataDog/integrations-extras/anecdote/README.md

 ### Validation

 To validate the connection health, you can check Anecdote's dashboard, where you can see bug reports.

+## Uninstallation

+- Sign into your [Anecdote account][1].
+- Navigate to the Integrations section.
+- Find the Datadog integration and delete the integration via button.

 ## Data Collected